YCbCr: ITU-R BT.2020 conversion

 The CL function can be used when preservation of luminance is of primary importance (see: Chroma subsampling), or when "there is an expectation of improved coding efficiency for delivery."
 The specification refers to Report ITU-R BT.2246 on this matter.
 BT.2246 states that CL has improved compression efficiency and luminance preservation, but NCL will be more familiar to a staff that has previously handled color mixing and other production practices in HDTV YCbCr.

 BT.2020 does not define PQ and thus HDR; it is further defined in SMPTE ST 2084 and BT.2100.
 BT.2100 will introduce the use of IC_{T}C_{P}, a semi-perceptual colorspace derived from linear RGB with good hue linearity.
 It is "near-constant luminance".

-SMPTE 240M conversion

-The SMPTE 240M standard (used on the MUSE analog HD television system) defines YCC with these coefficients: